arthurmco/familyline-testbed/docs/attack-rules.md

 These are the object attack-defend rules in Tribalia

+They are not implemented in the game yet.

 Every object has some properties regarding object attack and defense.
 Those
 are: